What is SmartAppoint Service?

 The above statements of value-added service being the first-in-market is based on a policy services comparison against other critical illness and medical products issued by Hong Kong’s major life insurance companies as of 2 December 2019.

 This website is for reference only.
-It does not represent a contract between Prudential and any person/organisation.
+It does not represent a contract between Prudential Hong Kong Limited ("Prudential") and any person/organisation.
 You should read carefully the important notes stated in this leaflet.
 For the administration rules of SmartAppoint, please contact your Financial Consultant.
-Prudential has the right to accept or decline any appointment based on the information provided by the policyholder in the application.
+Prudential has the right to accept or decline any application based on the information provided by the policyholder in the application.

-This document is for distribution in Hong Kong only.
-It is not an offer to sell or solicitation to buy or provide any insurance product outside Hong Kong.
-Prudential does not offer or sell any insurance product in any jurisdictions outside Hong Kong where such offering or sale of the insurance product is illegal under the laws of such jurisdictions.
+This website is applicable in Hong Kong and Macau only.
+It is not an offer to sell or solicitation to buy or provide any insurance product outside Hong Kong and Macau.
+Prudential does not offer or sell any insurance product in any jurisdictions outside Hong Kong and Macau where such offering or sale of the insurance product is illegal under the laws of such jurisdictions.